hpccsystems-solutions-lab/EntertainmentData/README.md

 *Category Two (MS2):*

-(A)Display all songs produced by the artist "Coldplay" that has a "Song Hotness" greater or equal to .75 ( >= .75 )
+(A)Display all songs produced by the artist "Coldplay" that have a "Song Hotness" greater or equal to .75 ( >= .75 )

 - SORT the output by title.